East Gosforth: Recreation and leisure

 The ward has two parks, Quarry Park and the 2004 Green Flag Award winner, Gosforth Central Park.
 The ward has many large green areas including parts of Jesmond Dene.

-The ward contains pubs and cafes such as Brandling Villa, Millstone, Job Bulman, Barca and Queen Victoria.
+The Brandling Arms pub on the High Street has its own local edition of My Monopoly, using Gosforth locations.
+Other pubs on Gosforth High Street within the ward are the Queen Victoria (known for a short time as Northern Lights), the Blacksmith's Arms, Barca (formally Earl Grey) and the Job Bulman, a branch of Wetherspoons located in the former 1920s post office building on St Nicholas Avenue, and named after the founder of Bulman Village.
+The County Hotel, towards the southern end of the centre of Gosforth, is the southernmost High Street pub.

 Ward boundary

 The boundary of the East Gosforth ward starts at the Blue House roundabout.
 It continues by heading east along Jesmond Dene Road to the Ouseburn and then north along the Ouseburn to Haddricksmill Bridge.
 The boundary continues north to the rear of the properties on Ridgewood Crescent and across the Metro line to continue north along the course of the Ouseburn.
 At the footbridge across the Ouseburn, it heads west around the perimeter of Gosforth Golf Course and continues west along Links Green Walk.
 It then leads west to the Asda Superstore on the Great North Road.
 The ward boundary continues south on Great North Road/Gosforth High Street along to the Blue House roundabout, where it ends.